-We have specialist palliative medicine doctors at the Hospice; we have 4 consultants, 2 specialty doctors, 1 registrar and 1 junior doctor.
-They are on site Monday to Friday 9am-5pm and look after patients in the inpatient unit, day hospice and in the community.
+We have specialist palliative medicine doctors at the Hospice.
+They are on site Monday to Friday 9am-5pm and look after patients in the inpatient unit and in the community.
 There is always a doctor on call overnight and at weekends, who is available to advise the nursing staff and can attend patients in the Hospice if required.

 How can I support the work of the Hospice?

 It costs £24,658 to run our vital services every day – nearly £14,000 of which needs to be raised through generous donations.
 There are lots of ways to show your support.
 You can help us buy much-needed equipment for our Inpatient Unit, take on a virtual challenge, or make a donation online.
 To find out more in our fundraising section here.

 We’re committed to delivering a high standard of service to anyone who is involved with us.
 Your views can help us to reach this commitment and to ensure continuing improvements to our service.
 During your inpatient stay, you or your family will be given a questionnaire that we would be grateful if you could complete..
 We also welcome feedback in any form.
 You can also share your feedback confidentially through the independent Care Opinion service, either through the portal on our website or by visiting www.careopinion.org.uk and searching for Birmingham St Mary’s Hospice.